-The Integrated Passenger Transport Unit has also produced a Parent / Carer / Adult Guide re transport for children and young people with SEND
+The Travel Assistance Service (TAS) has also produced a Parent / Carer / Adult Guide re transport for children and young people with SEND

 In addition to the support outlined in the new policy other sources of support for assistance with travel for students aged 16-19 can be found in the Transport policy statement for students 16 - 19

 All applications will be considered in line with the new Travel Assistance Policy which can be accessed by clicking on the link at the top of this page.
 There is an open referral system for travel assistance but we would strongly advise parents/carers who are considering making an application for travel assistance on behalf of their child to consult with their child's school/setting/college before doing so.

 Applications must be submitted on the correct forms (see link below) and incomplete forms will be returned and the application put on hold until the missing information is provided.
 Signatures are required on completed forms and they must be returned either by secure electronic transfer (Move-It) or by post.
 Once a compliant form has been received it will be considered by the SEN Transport Panel and a decision as to whether a child is eligible or not for travel assistance will be made.
 The panel will also determine the type of travel assistance to be offered.
 This decision will be communicated by letter to parents/carers/learning establishments within 15 working days.

 You can access the new Travel Assistance Forms by clicking here.